avibrown/playtronica-tools/README.md

 ![Interface](https://i.imgur.com/4YFQz9I.png)

+## Load Sample Pack
+Click the "Load Sample Pack" button and navigate to a folder with 16 audio files (that end with `.mp3` or `.wav`).
+At the moment it needs to be 16 files, but if you have fewer than that just copy and paste them until you have 16.
+Ha.

+## Tempo
+Select your tempo in BPM.

+## Options
+Quantize and Metronome are selected by default.
+If you are inclined to go unquantized, the metronome will also be turned off (at the moment).

+## Play
+Hit play.
+When you're done be sure to hit 'space' confidently. :)

 The app itself is incomplete, but should be enough to get you going.
 Please contact me with any issues.